DIY Installation Instructions

 Step 1.2 Create a VPS

-Note the server's public IP address — you will need it for DNS.
+Note the server's public IP address — you will need it in the next step.

 Step 1.3 Point your domain at the server